-- 1. For any production at the McPherson Playhouse which has no flying requirements other than setting the house soft goods and electrics in place and operating the main curtain, traveler and scrim during performances if required, the Society need not employ a Head of Flies for the set-up, run and strike of the production provided that: - a) All fly system operation is done by the Head Carpenter; - b) The fly system is used "as is", with house soft goods and electrics in the standard configuration;
+- 1. For any production at the McPherson Playhouse which has no flying requirements other than setting the house soft goods and electrics in place and operating the main curtain, traveler and scrim during performances if required, the Society need not employ a Head of Flies for the set-up, run and strike of the production provided that: - a) All fly system operation is done by the Head Carpenter; - b) The fly system is used "as is", with house soft goods and electrics in the standard configuration; - c) Line sets are set only on standard, predetermined trim marks; - d) No additions or changes to the standard fly configuration are made for the production;

-- c) Line sets are set only on standard, predetermined trim marks; - d) No additions or changes to the standard fly configuration are made for the production: - e) The Head Carpenter's other responsibilities are not compromised; - f) All fly moves are properly spotted by a competent person. - 2.
+- e) The Head Carpenter's other responsibilities are not compromised; - f) All fly moves are properly spotted by a competent person. - 2.
 For any production at the McPherson Playhouse for which the Head Carpenter is able to set up and operate all properties without assistance, the Society need not employ a Head of Properties for the set-up, run and strike of the production, provided that the Head Carpenter's other responsibilities are not compromised. - 3.
 For other minimum production requirements as may be agreed to from time to time by the labour management committee.

-IN WITNESS WHEREOF the parties hereto have caused this Letter of Understanding to be executed on this at day of June, 2015, in the City of Victoria, British Columbia
+IN WITNESS WHEREOF the parties hereto have caused this Letter of Understanding to be executed on this 8th day of November 2017.

-FOR THE EMPLOYER:
+FOR THE HARON